 The Commission is comprised of nine individuals - three elected councilors representing the three municipalities, and six individuals nominated by the municipalities – all serving as commissioners for a four-year term.

-The Commission is responsible for establishing the strategic direction and operating policies of the airport, developing and overseeing an annual operating budget, and appointing the airport manager.
+The Commission is responsible for establishing the strategic direction and operating policies of the airport, developing and overseeing an annual operating budget, and appointing the CEO.

-Regular meetings of the Commission are held monthly on the third Thursday in the month at 7.00 pm in the Terminal Building unless otherwise posted.
-Pilots and other members of the public are welcome to attend.
+Regular meetings of the Commission are held monthly on the third Thursday in the month at 7:00 pm in the Airport Terminal Boardroom, unless otherwise posted, see event page calandar.
+Pilots and other members of the public are welcome to attend when public meetings resume.
 Anyone wishing to address the Commission on any matter is required to submit a written request to the Airport Executive Assistant at least seven (7) days prior to the meeting at which that person wishes to be heard, providing details of the subject to be discussed and shall not speak on any matter other than the stated business.

 Minutes are posted after approval by the Niagara District Airport Commission.